whoward/docs/markdown/reference/test-configuration.md

   * `passed`: boolean
   * `custom-data`: JSON object

-Here's an example of the JSON you can send with either of these methods:
+Here's an example of the JSON object you can send with either of these methods:

 ```python
 {